egovernments/DIGIT-Works/backend/attendance/LOCALSETUP.md

 # Local Setup

-To set up the estimate-service in your local system, clone the git repo(https://github.com/egovernments/DIGIT-Works).
+To set up the attendance service in your local system, clone the git repo(https://github.com/egovernments/DIGIT-Works).
 Also clone the DIGIT core repo - https://github.com/egovernments/Digit-Core - to run the persister service locally.

 ## Dependencies